taunsquared/taunsquared.github.io/_photos/03-goggleGallery.md

 header:
   teaser: "assets/images/goggles/10-10-2012_dinner_01.jpg"
 ---
 In January 2011, I co-directed MIT's Musical Theater Guild production of Jekyll & Hyde.
-During the production, we built a number of steampunk goggles, and I started to where them everywhere.
+During the production, we built a number of steampunk goggles, and I started to wear them everywhere.
 These goggles have traveled with me to numerous countries and over three continents!
 Whenever anyone asked to check out my goggles, I asked if I could take a picture of them and post it here.

 {% include figure image_path="/assets/images/goggles/roast2012.jpg" alt="goggles, 2012/05/04" caption="Steer Roast; 2012" %}